IDAES/idaes-pse/docs/user_guide/components/property_package/index.rst

 In summary, physical property packages consist of two parts:

-* :ref:`Physical Parameter Blocks<user_guide/components/property_package/physical_param:Physical Parameter Block>`, which contain a set of parameters associated with the specific material(s) being modeled
+* :ref:`PhysicalParameterBlocks<user_guide/components/property_package/physical_param:Physical Parameter Block>`, which contain a set of parameters associated with the specific material(s) being modeled
-* :ref:`State Blocks<user_guide/components/property_package/state_block:State Block>`, which contain the actual calculations of the state variables and functions
+* :ref:`StateBlocks<user_guide/components/property_package/state_block:State Block>`, which contain the actual calculations of the state variables and functions

 Reaction properties
 -------------------